 Steps to Cascade the Linksys Router to another router (LAN to LAN method)

-Linksys tech support recommend following below steps to get your Linksys router connected to another through LAN to LAN method.
+Linksys support recommend following below steps to get your Linksys router connected to another through LAN to LAN method.

 Check and take note of the IP address of the main router.